 The Social Care Council carried out an open consultation with a range of stakeholders including its Partnerships and key stakeholders to hear at first hand their views and experience.
 This consultation included staff and Board Members.
 A survey also issued to all registrants - and 150 responses were received.
 In addition the Senior Leadership Team met with key stakeholders in face to face/online meetings - this included a meeting with the sponsor organisation, the Department of Health.

-The views, experience and expertise of these groups informed the development of the Strategic Plan - and from that the year one business plan for 2023/27.
+The views, experience and expertise of these groups informed the development of the Plan.